Ranking of the best payment methods for eCommerce

 • Filter any suspicious activity.

 Shopping habits are constantly changing.
-For consumers, it is sometimes very difficult to finalize their purchases, either due to unexpected additional cost, mistrust generated by the redirection to an external page or because of another inconvenience.
+For consumers, it is sometimes challenging to finalize their purchases due to unexpected additional costs, mistrust generated by the redirection to an external page or because of another inconvenience.
 This leads them to abandon their carts at the time of paying.

 Pinterest LinkedIn